-The phrase "other objects of historic and scientific interest" in the Antiquities Act has long been understood to encompass wildlife and habitat and, from the outset, presidents have used the Act to protect wildlife and the habitat supporting that wildlife.
-Over 40 years ago in Cappaert, the Supreme Court expressly recognized that aquatic life and habitat are among "objects" that may be protected by the Act.
-1
+The phrase "other objects of historic and scientific interest" in the Antiquities Act has long been understood to encompass wildlife and habitat and, from the outset, presidents have used the Act to protect wildlife and the habitat supporting that wildlife.67 Over 40 years ago in Cappaert, the Supreme Court expressly recognized that aquatic life and habitat are among "objects" that may be protected by the Act.68

 Cappaert involved a "peculiar race of fish," whose habitat is Devil's Hole, a deep limestone canyon in Nevada.
 The specific question posed in Cappaert was whether the creation of the Devil's Hole National Monument reserved federal water rights in unappropriated water such that the Cappaerts, who owned a ranch appurtenant to Devil's Hole, could be enjoined from pumping groundwater when pumping jeopardized the fish's spawning habitat.
-In a unanimous decision, the Supreme Court held that because "[t]he fish are one of the features of scientific interest" protected by the proclamation establishing the monument, the district court correctly determined that the level of the pool may only be permitted to drop "to the extent that the drop does not impair the scientific value of the pool as the natural habitat of the species sought to be preserved."
-In so deciding, the Supreme Court expressly acknowledged that aquatic life may be protected under the Act.
-63
+In a unanimous decision, the Supreme Court held that because "[t]he fish are one of the features of scientific interest" protected by the proclamation establishing the monument, the district court correctly determined that the level of the pool may only be permitted to drop "to the extent that the drop does not impair the scientific value of the pool as the natural habitat of the species sought to be preserved."69 In so deciding, the Supreme Court expressly acknowledged that aquatic life may be protected under the Act.
+70 b) PMNM Protects Objects of Historic and Scientific Interest and Protects the Smallest Area Needed.